Regular and Substantive Interaction (RSI)

 AY 2018/2019

-2018: A faculty workgroup was tasked to create a rubric and process to review what was then called Regular and Effective contact (REC).
+2018: A faculty workgroup was tasked to review what was then called Regular and Effective contact (REC) in CA, and create a rubric to evaluate it.

-Spring 2019: the REC work group, a subgroup of the Distance Learning Committee (DLC) worked to create a rubric and process in response to negotiated language in the Agreement between the Faculty Association and Mt.
+Spring 2019: a Distance Learning Committee (DLC) subgroup on REC created a proposed rubric and process in response to negotiated language in the Agreement between the Faculty Association and Mt.
 SAC District.

 Reference: Senate Taskforce Report to Academic Senate, April 11, 2024 (links to references are at the bottom)